 - a) Risk associated with discretionary management: discretionary management is based on the expected evolution of the financial markets.
-The Fund's performance will depend on the companies selected and asset allocation chosen by the management company.
-There is a risk that the management company may not invest in the best performing companies. - b) Interest rate risk: Interest rate risk is the risk that the net asset value may fall in the event of a change in interest rates.
+The fund's performance will depend on the companies selected and asset allocation chosen by the management company.
+There is a risk that the management company may not invest in the best performing companies. - b) Risk associated with collateralised loan obligations (CLO) or asset-backed securities (ABS): the fund may invest in CLOs and ABS (including CMBS and MBS), in which case unitholders may be exposed to a higher level of credit risk.
+As these CLOs and ABS are backed by debts, the impairment of the value of the surety underlying the security, such as the non-payment of loans, may be reflected in a reduction in the value of the security itself and generate a loss for the fund. - c) Interest rate risk: Interest rate risk is the risk that the net asset value may fall in the event of a change in interest rates.
 When the modified duration of the portfolio is positive, a rise in interest rates may lead to a reduction in the value of the portfolio.
-When the modified duration of the portfolio is negative, a fall in interest rates may lead to a reduction in the value of the portfolio. - c) Credit risk: Credit risk is the risk that the issuer may default.
-Should the quality of issuers decline, for example in the event of a downgrade in their rating by the financial rating agencies, the value of the bonds may drop and lead to a fall in the Fund's net asset value.
+When the modified duration of the portfolio is negative, a fall in interest rates may lead to a reduction in the value of the portfolio.

+- d) Risk associated with high yield bonds: a bond is considered a high-yield bond when its credit rating is below "investment grade".
+The value of high yield bonds may fall more substantially and more rapidly than other bonds and negatively impact the net asset value of the fund which may decrease as a result. - e) Credit risk: Credit risk is the risk that the issuer may default.
+Should the quality of issuers decline, for example in the event of a downgrade in their rating by the financial rating agencies, the value of the bonds may drop and lead to a fall in the fund's net asset value.